Skip to main content

 • ageString | nullable

-• Any format can be used to express a user's age bucket, but it is expected to be human-understandable.
+• Any format can be used to express a user's age bucket, but it's expected to be human-understandable.

 • The most common approach is to use age buckets that already exist in the publisher taxonomy, such as "18-25" and "26-35".